Nitestack/dotfiles/README.md

 - **Lazygit Configuration**: Themed with the [Catppuccin Mocha](https://github.com/catppuccin/lazygit) theme for a cohesive look and feel

+- **Spicetify Configuration**: Add extensibility and customization to Spotify

 - **Git Configuration**: Customized settings for version control

 - **ShellCheck Configuration**: Setup for shell script analysis